mvysny/vaadin-on-kotlin/README.md

 ### Sample application which uses JPA

-Please find the very simple sample application here: [vok-example-crud](vok-example-crud).
+If you prefer the evil you are accustomed to, then find the very simple sample JPA-based application here: [vok-example-crud](vok-example-crud).
 The application demonstrates the following things:

 * Linking to a database.
 VaadinOnKotlin uses Hibernate for JPA O/R mapping when accessing the database.
 The example project is simply using an in-memory H2 database, so that no additional setup is necessary.
 See
   [build.gradle](vok-example-crud/build.gradle) the db section for more details.